- Listing products on Amazon is free, however, as soon as sales are made, the platform takes a percentage of the sale

 How are Amazon Seller Fees Calculated?

-Calculation of fee payment on Amazon are done based on the seller’s location.
+Calculations of fee payments on Amazon are done based on the seller’s location.
 This is why many factors are taken into consideration when calculating Amazon seller fees.
 Some of these factors include:

 - Order handling